bpschmitt/offsite-k8s-workshop/01. Kubernetes Basics/README.md

 ## 01. Kubernetes Basics

-In this module, you'll cover some of the very basic `kubectl` commands and their output.
+In this workshop, you'll cover some of the very basic `kubectl` commands and their output.
 The goal is to get you comfortable with interacting with a Kubernetes cluster and interpreting the output of the various commands.

 **Reading:**
 * Learn about [Kubernetes Components](https://kubernetes.io/docs/concepts/overview/components/)